Factory Design | Autodesk

 How to buy

-Area by area.
-Discipline by discipline.
-Data silo by data silo.
-For decades, that’s the way factories have been designed—the way they’re often still designed today.
-But from brownfield site to greenfield, the pressure is on: to mass customise, to do more with less, to digitize.
-And there’s an emerging importance of a modern factory planning approach.
-Of converging building and production information.
-And making information readily available.

-Read how industry leaders are moving toward modernisation to bring out the best from their factories–one step at a time–with Autodesk.

-Manage process complexity across stakeholders during a new build or retrofit (US site) so you can bring out the best from your factory with an optimised factory design.
+Manage process complexity across stakeholders during a new build or retrofit (US site) so you can bring out the best from your factory with an optimized factory design.

-Simulate production plans and analyse material flow early on to optimise machine availability and line performance and increase manufacturing throughput.

 Accelerate informed decision-making and improve time to market by making sure cross-disciplinary stakeholders can access and review designs efficiently.